Jin93/MEBayesSL/README.md

 - Download the LD reference data and save the unzipped folder in ${path_LDref}.

 The LD reference data contains SNP information and LD estimates by LD block for genetic variants that are in the [HapMap3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3) plus [MEGA Chip](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5156387/) list.
 Note: in some scenarios, the training GWAS sample for a population consists of multiple ancestry groups, in this case, ideally, a customized LD reference dataset should be created for this population with matched ancestral composition.
-The code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).
+The code for constructing such LD reference dataset can be accessed [here](R/Generate_LD_info_by_LDblock.R).

 Please choose one of the two LD reference panels according to the training GWAS sample sizes (please see detailed description below).
 Each reference data contains two folders: